+For the General marina / office / tender services part of the business the weekly operating hours as stated in the SEE will increase from 62.5 hours 111 hours.
 Increased operating hours of a business such as this not only impacts immediately adjoining properties, but clearly impacts residents in adjoining streets - given the increased foot and vehicle traffic, light spill and noise that results.
-The hours must be clearly advised for genuine review.
-If the applicant does not intend to increase their hours of operations, then the DA needs to be modified.
+The Applicant's response to this is that this is not the intention.
+If the applicant does not intend to increase their hours of operations, then the DA needs to be modified to reflect this or the Council's consent should limit the trading hours to the current hours in the table above.